muquit/cubic-ubuntu-server-fix/README.md

 ## Installation

-1. Download the pre-built .deb package from the [Releases](https://github.com/muquit/cubic-ubuntu-server-fix/releases/tag/1.0.1) page.
+1. Please download the pre-built .deb package from the [Releases](https://github.com/muquit/cubic-ubuntu-server-fix/releases/tag/1.0.1) page.
 If you want to build the package yourself, please look at the **Building from source** section.
 2. Install the package:
    ```bash
    sudo dpkg -i cubic_2024.09_all.deb
    ```
-3. Install any missing dependencies
+3. Then install any missing dependencies
    ```bash
    sudo apt install -f
    ```